 When you register for GST, you need to choose an accounting basis and a filing frequency.
-This page explains the options and who's eligible so you can decide what's best for you.
-You'll also find a tool at the bottom of the page to make your decision making a bit easier.
+This page explains the options and who's eligible, and there is a tool at the bottom of the page, to help you decide the best accounting basis for you.

 Choosing your GST accounting basis